lpod/lpod-docs/level1-text-marks-and-indices.rst

 frontiers.
 It's a named content area, not dependant of the document tree structure.
 It starts somewhere in a paragraph and stops somewhere in the same paragraph or in a following one.
-Technically, it's a pair of special position bookmarks, so called bookmark start and bookmark end, owning the same name.
+Technically, it's a pair of special position bookmarks, so called *bookmark start* and *bookmark end*, owning the same name.

 The API allows the user to create a range bookmark within an existing content, as well as to retrieve and extract it according to its name.
 Range bookmarks